 President Donald J. Trump created a stir when he tweeted last month that the US military would no longer allow transgender personnel to serve.
-Although various senior officers of the US armed services immediately distanced themselves from this policy-by-tweet, US law means the president can, in fact, order this change in policy (to be specific: his Secretary of Defense can order it) unless Congress acts specifically to oppose it.
+Although various senior officers of the US armed services immediately distanced themselves from this policy-by-tweet,

 That said, it seemed worthwhile to investigate the facts about transgender military personnel and how big an impact, positive or negative, their service has on the armed forces.

 When it comes to military personnel selection, training and employment, the yardstick is: unit and individual effectiveness.
 The military, after all, exists to accomplish its various missions under the most strenuous and arduous conditions possible.
 To be trite: failure is not an option.

 - Transgender people are less than 1 per cent of the population.
 One 2011 study by the Williams Institute estimated that 0.3 per cent of the population identify as transgender.
 A 2016 study by the Centres for Disease Control estimated the number as 0.6 per cent.

 - A 2016 study by the RAND Corporation looked at 18 countries that allow transgender people to serve in their militaries and found "little or no impact on unit cohesion*, operational effectiveness or readiness."